Adishumla/yrgo-graphql-workshop/README_PT_1.md

 When we want the data from the server we execute a query.
 But when we want to update the data on the server we use a [mutation](https://www.apollographql.com/docs/tutorial/mutation-resolvers/).

 First thing is to define a type called `Mutation` inside `typeDefs.graphql`.
 It will look a lot like our `Query` type.
 Here we need to specify what arguments our mutation want.
-For example to add an author, we need a name of type `String!`.
+To add an author, the `addAuthor` mutation should accept an argument called `name` of type `String!`.

 We also need to set a response type.
 In another situation you could do something else, but we will define a reponse type called `MutationReponse` which should look like this.